AllThingsSmitty/css-protips/README.md

 }
 ```

-Use the `:not()` pseudo-class so no comma is added to the last item.
+Use the `:not()` pseudo-class and no comma will be added to the last item.

 **Note:** This tip may not be ideal for accessibility, specifically screen readers.
 And copy/paste from the browser doesn't work with CSS-generated content.
 Proceed with caution.